knieriem/gomodsrv/README.md

 The program is still in an early stage, but so far appears sufficient to make my private modules available to Go locally.

-Gomodsrv can be run without arguments;
+## Configuration

+Gomodsrv reads its configuration from a file whose location can be controlled using env variable GOMODSRVINI.
+This variable can be set using `gomodsrv env -w GOMODSRVINI=/path/to/file`.

-a configuration file $HOME/lib/gomodsrv.ini has to be created with the following contents:
+The configuration file has the following, tab-indented structure:

 	vcs-module-roots
 		<path to the root of a file system tree containing vcs-controlled modules>